 Wet heat extraction is more effective at removing dirt, dust, and residue from carpets.
 It uses a vacuum-like machine that circulates hot steam through carpet fibers and softens stubborn stains.

 Anchor Water Damage and Restoration uses various cleaning solutions that match different carpets to ensure complete stain removal.
 We also adjust the steam temperature accordingly.
-For instance, we lower the heat for natural fiber carpets as they may shrink in high temperature.
+For instance, we lower the heat for natural fiber carpets as they may shrink in high temperatures.

 Professional wet steam extraction solves the problem that DIY carpet cleaning often leaves behind.
 See its effects first-hand.
 Contact us to schedule a cleaning.